aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-apache-poi/code-comparison/working-with-workbooks-in-apache-poi-and-aspose-cells/page-setup-fit-to-page-setting/_index.md

 ---

 ## **Aspose.Cells - Page Setup - Fit to Page Setting**
-To fit the contents of the worksheet to a specific number of pages, use the [PageSetup](/cells/java/page-setup-fit-to-page-setting/) class' setFitToPagesTall and setFitToPagesWide methods.
+To fit the contents of the worksheet to a specific number of pages, use the [PageSetup](/cells/java/page-setup-fit-to-page-setting/) class's setFitToPagesTall and setFitToPagesWide methods.
 These methods are also used to scale worksheets.

 **Java**